Plan your next outdoor adventure in Mountain Home

 Enjoy our pristine lakes

-The Twin Lakes Area is home to Bull Shoals Lake and Lake Norfork, two of the prettiest lakes in the United States.
+The Twin Lakes Area is home to Bull Shoals Lake and Norfork Lake, two of the prettiest lakes in the United States.
 Bull Shoals is located just northwest of Mountain Home and covers approximately 60,000 acres.
-Lake Norfork is located just east of Mountain Home and covers approximately 30,000 acres.
+Norfork Lake is located just east of Mountain Home and covers approximately 30,000 acres.
 Both are known for water clarity, record-setting fishing and scenic beauty.
 The two lakes are a water sports enthusiasts’ dream.

 The shoreline of the lakes is undeveloped and protected with a buffer zone by the U.S. Army Corps of Engineers.
 Close to the buffer zone you’ll find unique resorts with a style and budget to suit anyone.

-Although Mountain Home is a relatively small community, with a population of around 13,000, over 250,000 live within a 55 mile radius and are dependent on the city for shopping, medical care, employment and entertainment.
-Here we enjoy many of the same amenities found in cities two and three times our size.
+Although Mountain Home is a relatively small community, with a population of around 13,000, more than 250,000 live within a 55 mile radius and are dependent on the city for shopping, medical care, employment and entertainment.
+Here you can enjoy many of the same amenities found in cities two and three times our size.

 You’ll find trout fishing, bass fishing, hunting, boating, swimming, canoeing, kayaking, scuba diving, mountain biking, rock climbing, hiking, golfing, tennis, camping, festivals, cultural events, dirt track racing and many other outdoor activities.